-The total distance of the special stages is between 140 km and 180 km, divided in two legs.
+The total distance of the special stages should be between 140 km and 200 km, divided into two legs.
+The length of the legs should be considered within a minimum of 40 per cent and a maximum of 60 per cent of that route.

-The length of the special stages should be considered within a minimum of 40 per cent and a maximum of 60 per cent of the route.
+The maximum length of the special stages is 40 km.

-The maximum length of each special stage is 40 km.
+As a reference, the maximum average speed of the special stages should be 130 kph.

-As a reference, the maximum average speed of special stages should be no more than 130 km/h.
-If the distance between service parks is more than 100 km, a supplementary refueling zone should be implemented.
+If the distance between the service parks is longer than 80 km, a supplementary refuelling zone should be implemented.